 Don’t leave this post before you grab your free printable guide to Vegan East London.
 It includes a map and the addresses of all the places I mention in this post!

 We hope you’ll find this vegan Shoreditch and East London guide useful on your trip to London!
 Where are you planning on eating?
 What are your favourite vegan eats in London?
-We read and reply to every comment, so let us know below!
+If you discover something tasty and new, please let us know!

 ♥ Happy mindful adventures, Jane & Stephen